cerner/fhir.cerner.com/content/smart.md

 ### Launch Context ###

 See the [Scopes and Launch Content](http://docs.smarthealthit.org/authorization/scopes-and-launch-context/) page for more information on how you can obtain the context.
-Generally, your app must able to retrieve SMART context parameters such as patient id, encounter id (if available), tenant, and a few others.
+Generally, your app must be able to retrieve SMART context parameters such as patient id, encounter id (if available), tenant, and a few others.
 You can inspect the OAuth2 access_token value that is returned to see the actual context.

 ## Testing ##